DataDog/hiring-engineers/answers.md

 1. Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:

-Warning threshold of 500
+- Warning threshold of 500

-Alerting threshold of 800
+- Alerting threshold of 800

-And also ensure that it will notify you if there is No Data for this query over the past 10m.
+- Notify you if there is No Data for this query over the past 10m.

 2. Please configure the monitor’s message so that it will: